Eye - foreign object in

 Foreign body; Particle in the eye

-The eye will often flush out tiny objects, like eyelashes and sand, through blinking and tearing.
-Do not rub the eye if there is something in it.
-Wash your hands before examining it.
+The eye will often flush out small objects, like eyelashes and sand, through blinking and tearing.
+DO NOT rub the eye if there is something in it.
+Wash your hands before examining the eye.

 Examine the eye in a well-lighted area.
 To find the object, look up and down, then from side to side.

 - If you can't find the object, grasp the lower eyelid and gently pull down on it to look inside the lower eyelid.
 To look inside the upper lid, you can place a cotton-tipped swab on the outside of the upper lid and gently fold the lid over the cotton swab.

 - If the object is on an eyelid, try to gently flush it out with water or eye drops.
 If that does not work, try touching a second cotton-tipped swab to the object to remove it.

 Contact your health care provider and DO NOT treat yourself if:

-You have a lot eye pain or sensitivity to light
+- You have a lot of eye pain or sensitivity to light.

 - Your vision is decreased.